 We walked up a slipway and joined the pavement along the main road, following the course of the estuary as it meanders south.
 There’s a marsh and reed bed at the bend, with the reeds swaying and the wide calm water of the estuary it’s a pleasant setting for a scenic photo.

-Just past here the path heads away from the highway into the countryside flanking the densely wooded bank of the River Teifi estuary.
+The path heads away from the highway past a boat yard and into the countryside flanking the densely wooded bank of the River Teifi estuary.

 This section was a really pleasant countryside walk and there was a chorus of birdsong from the hedgerows as we walked across numerous farm fields.
 We reached one field where there was a great view of the wide estuary and out to the bay.